 Finally, you should re-allocate, re-balance, and change allocations as you get older, that way you have adequate risk exposure as you age.
 For example, you'd likely start off with a more aggressive portfolio when you're younger, but a more conservative or moderate portfolio as you get closer to retirement.

 One thing that M1 Finance does not offer is "tax-loss harvesting," also called "tax-loss selling."
 This is when investments with an unrealized loss are sold, and then similar ones are bought back to recognize an artificial loss.
 There are tax laws that state you can reduce taxable income by as much as $3000 per year by recognizing these capital losses.

 An example of this is if you were invested in Home Depot (HD), but were at an unrealized loss of $1000.
 A robo-advisor investment platform may sell Home Depot at a loss and replace it with Lowe's (LOW), a company in the same industry and with a very similar business model, which may perform similarly as well.

 So, these investment brokerages may recognize this artificial loss and this can be used to reduce your taxable income.
 Tax-loss harvesting is also great for re-balancing your target allocations in your portfolio as well.

 Unfortunately, this is a feature that is not currently offered with free investment platforms like M1 Finance.
 However, tax-loss harvesting has its drawbacks as well, such as impacting future returns, so it's not too much to be upset over.

 Finally, although M1 Finance does offer something called "Tax Minimization," it does not appear to be as effective as tax-loss harvesting.

-The table below provides a comparison of the two investment platforms, geared towards the features that are most important if you are to create your own mutual fund:
+The table below provides an overview of the features M1 provides and my personal ratings, geared towards the items that are most important if you are to create your own mutual fund: